-You could say life was different for me in early 2000’s.
+You could say life was different for me in the early 2000s.

 Growing up, my mother always told me “Heidi, do what you love, and money will follow”.
 I have always tried to live by these words and pursue a career in my passion.
 I feel fortunate enough to say that I am doing something I love to do.
 However, prior to my life as a coach, I was really overweight, out of shape and completely unhealthy.
 I smoked like a chimney, prided myself with handling my liquor and gave little attention to my health.

 I’d stay up late bar hoping till the early mornings, often choosing Jack ‘n Box at 4am since there were few places open on the Waikiki strip.
 I really didn’t care what I ate, though I was very aware of how I looked.
 I’m sure you can paint a picture but let me give you more context.

 I was now pushing a size 11… on a 5’1 frame.

 Though I graduated from the University Of Hawaii Hilo with a degree in Health & Physical Education, I lived a life of overindulgences and unhealthy behavior.
 I was a total hypocrite.
 Soon however, my life as I knew it would come to a screeching halt.